anay-p/mysql-for-termux/README.md

 # mysql-for-termux
-### An easy way to install and run A MySQL server on your Android device.
+### An easy way to install and run a MySQL server on your Android device.
 **Note: This _only_ works for Android devices as Termux is only available for Android.**

 ## Instructions